Kim Kardashian’s Baby No. 3: ‘KUWTK’ Star Regrets Having A Surrogate Mom?

 “You know, it is really different.
 Anyone that says or thinks it is just the easy way out is just completely wrong,” Kim Kardashian noted.
 “I think it is so much harder to go through it this way because you are not really in control.”

-As if her worries about baby number 3 is not enough, Kim Kardashian also faced another divorce rumors.
+As if her worries about baby No. 3 is not enough, Kim Kardashian also faced another set of divorce rumors.
 The Keeping Up With the Kardashians star and Kanye West have been bombarded with split rumors since last year, but the whispers and speculations regarding their alleged failed marriage eventually died down until now.

 After multiple reports confirmed that Kim Kardashian and Kanye West are going to be parents again via surrogate, a recent scoop revealed that the 37-year-old reality television personality is “ready to move on with her life.”
 The insider claimed that the power couple’s relationship has not been repaired after the rapper’s alleged mental breakdown in 2016.